2022 Tournament Dates: September 24th – 28th, 2022

 - Bluefin Tuna are managed in the Atlantic by the international commission for the conservation of Atlantic tuna (ICCAT).
 Quotas are set at sustainable levels by the International members based on the most up to date scientific advice.
 As a member of ICCAT, Canada receives an allocation based on this scientific data.
 The tournament fishes within the Canadian allocation, hence at a sustainable level that allows the stocks to continue to grow.”

 Any fish landed in the tournament will be sold domestically and/or overseas with the proceeds of all sales being donated to the “IWK Health Centre Foundation” in Halifax Nova Scotia.
-In order to optimize charitable contributions for the event, a portion of the tournament entry fees will be directly donated to the IWK in lieu of any cash prizes awarded to the tournament winners.
+In order to optimise charitable contributions for the event, a portion of the tournament entry fees will be directly donated to the IWK in lieu of any cash prizes awarded to the tournament winners.

 The Halifax International Tuna Tournament results and press releases are included on the Photos & Releases Page.